AWS EC2 with Amazon RDS and S3AWS EC2 with Amazon RDS and S3

 5. Also select the existing DB subnet group and existing VPC security group and choose the one attached to your EC2 instance.

-6. Fine tune instance class, storage type to avoid import AWS costs.
-For a first step a small Postgres instance is enough
+6. Fine-tune instance class, and storage type to avoid import AWS costs.
+For a first step, a small PostgreSQL instance is enough

 7. Hit create and wait for completion